KosBeg/ctf-writeups/Viettel_Mates_CTF_2018/find_my_password.md

 ![We win!!!](we_win.png)

-That's all - program is happy and we too, we defeated a simple VM with a simple obfuscation)
+That's all - program is happy and we too: we defeated a simple VM with a simple obfuscation)

 PS: you can congratulate me on graduation, now I'm not a schoolboy :D